tetrapod00/godot-docs/tutorials/editor/project_manager.rst

 To create a new project:

-1. Click the **Create** button on the top-left of the window.
+1. Click the :btn:`Create` button on the top-left of the window.
-2. Give the project a name, then open the file browser using the **Browse** button, and choose an empty folder on your computer to save the files.
-Alternatively, you can enable **Create Folder** option to automatically create a new sub-folder with the project name, following the directory naming convention set in the settings.
+2. Give the project a name, then open the file browser using the :btn:`Browse` button, and choose an empty folder on your computer to save the files.
+Alternatively, you can enable :btn:`Create Folder` option to automatically create a new sub-folder with the project name, following the directory naming convention set in the settings.
 An empty folder will show a green tick on the right.
 3. Select one of the rendering backends (this can also be changed later).
-4. Click the **Create & Edit** button to create the project folder and open it in the editor.
+4. Click the :btn:`Create & Edit` button to create the project folder and open it in the editor.

 .. image:: img/editor_ui_intro_project_manager_04.webp